Skip to Main Content

 As we continue to analyze how language is used to oppress and dehumanize, our collective understanding is expanding to include the pitfalls and impacts of unintentional exclusion, so we can get better at practicing what we preach.
 Right now, we are using the tools we have available and taking note of what others are doing to make learning experiences more accessible.
 This includes strategies such as live captioning, recordings, and making materials available in advance.
 We’ve also applied interactive visual tools like Menti and Jamboard to help people participate more fully according to their learning and thinking styles.
 We have a lot to learn; we are putting what we know into action.

 The Policy and Leadership team is always looking for ways to make our workshop content accessible to whomever wants to use it to make an impact.
-Recently, we were eager to arrange for translation and interpretation for our Decolonizing Data and Language workshop which explains how deficit language dehumanizes and deflects from the structural racism and other flaws in our systems.
+Recently, we were eager to arrange for translation and interpretation for our Decoding Data and Language workshop which explains how deficit language dehumanizes and deflects from the structural racism and other flaws in our systems.
 Many people have shown interest in learning about ways to effectively use data to illuminate systemic barriers and we thought it would be a great idea to translate the workshop, planning to offer Spanish language interpretation and materials.
 We were also hoping to arrange American Sign Language interpretation in future sessions to further expand opportunities for participation.

 Our team is in ongoing conversation about living the values we talk about in our learning sessions.
 We thought about it more and realized that translation would not be so simple.
 Further discussion about what it would mean to present this workshop in different languages led us to conclude that it would be best to pause plans to have our session translated in real time.
 It takes time and mindfulness to produce a workshop relevant to people speaking other languages.
 The language aspect of the workshop is grounded in the nuances of the English language which may or may not translate to Spanish.
 While the implications of harmfully labeling people are present irrespective of language, the labeling we are critiquing is English-specific.
 We cannot take clarity for granted as we express ideas from one language to another.
 We would need to identify labels in the Spanish language that could be problematic, and we haven’t done that work yet.
-Interpreting the workshop and translating all the documents without more time and intention would not expand access in the way we want – it could possibly create confusion and/or frustration for the audience because we don’t have concrete examples like what we offer in our Decolonizing Data and Language “Cheat Sheet” resource.
+Interpreting the workshop and translating all the documents without more time and intention would not expand access in the way we want – it could possibly create confusion and/or frustration for the audience because we don’t have concrete examples like what we offer in our Decoding Data and Language “Cheat Sheet” resource.
 To do this right, we have to resist the white supremacist impulse to urgently address the issue before we understand the context.

 Anyone who has learned more than one language has encountered moments where there was no direct translation of a word or idea.
 Not all meanings have analogues in every tongue, every culture, or every land.
 Understanding each other across languages takes work and time.
 We cannot rely on google-translate style interpretation to relay the cultural contexts that our understandings are rooted in.